Your Travel Experience with Galapagos PRO

 Morning: Like many islands in the archipelago, Mosquera was formed due to an eruption of a submarine volcano.
 Rocks and coral colonised the island and supported you against the current that flows between Baltra and Seymour to collect sand.
 Now it is home to one of the largest colonies of sea lions and offers them a large beach to rest, sunbathe and play.
 In addition, orcas (killer whales) can sometimes be seen from here, as sea lions are part of their diet and there is much cavorting here.
 Mosquera can also surprise some rare species.
 The endemic and rare Lava Gull nests on this island but is one of the rarest gull species in the world with its few hundred pairs.
 With a bit of luck, you may stalk a crabeater heron or catch a glimpse of a rare red-footed booby.

 Transfer to Baltra Island

-Afternoon: Your cruise will end in the harbour of Baltra.
-You will either transfer to Baltra Airport by bus for your return flight to the mainland or continue your Galapagos journey.
+You will return to the harbour of Baltra.
+From there, transfer to Baltra Airport in time for your return flight to the mainland or continue with your planned route through the Galapagos.